-Lets take a look at the concept of "family".
+Let's take a look at the concept of "family".
 How it works, how everyone relates, how the family interacts with each other.
 In this particular family, there is a loving mother, a hard working father, and an only daughter.
-The three of them are one big happy family.
-Well, imagine if your whole world was turned upside down.
+The three of them have the typical family dynamic.
+Imagine if your whole world was turned upside down.
 Who would you turn to?
 How would you handle the situation?
 What would life be like if everything you lived for, your whole world, your daughter, was gone.

 In the spring of 2008, my little sister, Madison, and her best friend, Tayler, decided to try out for their high school dance team.
 It was always my sister's dream to be a Varsity Emerald Belle, as our dance team was called.
 She and Taylor had been taking dance class for a few years together, and even most recently added a Drill Team class to their busy schedule, just to prepare for auditions.
 As the week started, and practice begun, both girls put their hearts out and left everything they had on the dance floor.
-On the fifth day of tryouts, Tayler began to complain about her knees hurting her; this was common due to all the jump kicks and fast paced dancing, but she seemed a little more in pain than what normally comes from this.
-Her mother decided to get some MRI's done to see if maybe Tayler strained a muscle or tore a ligament in her legs.
+On the fifth day of tryouts, Tayler began to complain about her knees hurting her; this was common due to all the jump kicks and fast paced dancing, but she seemed to be experiencing a little more in pain than what normally comes from this.
+Mrs. Reynolds, Tayler's mother, decided to get some MRI's done to see if maybe Tayler strained a muscle or tore a ligament in her legs.

 The next day, while awaiting the results from the MRI scan, Tayler went to tryouts to just watch the other girls dance in hopes of not falling behind.
 By the end of the first few "go rounds", Tayler felt she was well enough to try again.
 By the end of that day, the lists for Varsity and Junior Varsity were posted on the door outside the locker room.
 Both Madison and Tayler earned a spot on the Varsity dance team, a very prestigious ranking for a freshman to make.
-We had a mini celebration for the two girls that night and talked about how proud we were of them and all their hard work.
+We had a mini celebration for the two girls that night with cookie cake and balloons and talked about our pride in all their hard work.
+The girls had accomplished no small feat.
+They had danced every day, all day for 2 weeks and made it on the varsity dance team.
+This was definitely something to be proud of, and by the brightness in their eyes and the energy they were giving off, we new they were proud of themselves as well.

-The next day, Mrs. Reynolds, Taylers' mom, got a very worrisome phone call from the doctor's office to come in immediately.
+The next day, Mrs. Reynolds received a very worrisome phone call from the doctor's office to come in immediately.
 "I was terrified at first, but I thought, 'ya know what?
 God has a plan.
-It will all be alright" Mrs. Reynolds told me was her first thoughts after the phone call.
+It will all be alright" Mrs. Reynolds recalled her reaction to the phone call.
+She was a very optimistic woman, someone who believed that everything happened for a reason, and was a strong believer in God and his work.
+She was given the gift of strength to get over any hurdle no matter what happened.
+Mrs. Reynolds was always the one saying, "it's going to be ok".
 The two got in the car and drove to the doctor's office to hear what the results of the scans were.